 Common to both models is a central display on top of the dash, round air vents, and the brand’s multifunction navigation touchpad that accepts gestures and fingertip-sketched numbers and letters.
 A manual handbrake has been provided to keep traditional pickup buyers happy.

 Other options are integrated cellular connectivity with Wi-Fi hotspot functionality.
 Owners can program the navigation and check the vehicle’s fuel status and location, all remotely.
 Accident services and maintenance would be accessible from in-car systems as well.
 Special accessories like bed covers and driver-assistance system options like adaptive cruise control will also be offered.

 The X-Class is supposed to have a towing capacity of up to 3.5 tons and a payload capacity of over 1.1 tons.
 The top-spec option will have a V6 diesel engine with 4MATIC permanent all-wheel drive, and the suspension will boast of a five-link rear axle with coil springs.

-The company said that key markets being prioritized for the X-Class are Argentina, Australia, Europe, Brazil, New Zealand and South Africa.
+The company said that key markets being prioritized for the X-Class are Argentina, Australia, Europe, Brazil, New Zealand, and South Africa.
 Setting foot in the US could eventually be on the cards, head of Mercedes’ vans unit, Volker Mornhinweg revealed.

 In a statement, Mercedes said that their ‘competitively priced’ X-Class vehicles are targeted towards successful adventurers, families having an active lifestyle, and Argentina’s cattle ranchers.
-Pricing will be announced closer to the final production model being revealed.
+Pricing will be announced closer to the final production model is revealed.